jgadomski/jgadomski.github.io/_projects/gadomski-john-final-project.md

 ---

 # Unleashing the Power of NFL Big Data: An Interactive Exploration
 #### The National Football League (NFL) is one of the most popular sports leagues in the world, with millions of fans tuning in each week to watch their favorite teams and players.
 But what goes on behind the scenes?
 How do coaches and players use data to gain an edge on the competition?
-In this article, we will take a deep dive into the world of NFL data and explore some of the most fascinating insights and trends from the past few seasons.
+In this article, we will take a deep dive into the world of NFL data and explore some of the most fascinating trends from the past few seasons.

 By John Gadomski

 Final Project Part 3.1

-Our primary dataset will be the NFL Big Data set, which contains a wealth of information on player and team performance.
-Using this dataset, we will create an interactive visualization that allows users to explore player performance across different variables, such as speed, acceleration, and distance traveled.
-Users can select specific games or players to analyze, and the visualization will update in real-time to show how different variables impact performance.
+Our primary dataset is the NFL Big Data set, which contains both information on player and team performance, as well as weather statistics including location and wind speed.
+Using this dataset, we will create an interactive visualization that allows users to explore player performance across different variables.

 Main Interactive Visualization: